rar0n/rarons-TTS-Reader/README.md

 #### Scrolling

-- Enable / disable scroll margin (how much un-selected text are visible before or after the currently playing TTS chunk)
+- Scroll Margin (checkbox): Enable or disable scroll margin.

-- Scroll denominator: (SD) Sets the margin size.
+- Scroll denominator      : (SD) Sets the margin size.
-                      The size is set as a ratio of 1/SD of the textbox height.
+                            Set as a ratio of 1/SD of textbox height.
+                            (how much un-selected text is visible before or after the currently playing TTS chunk)

 #### Pauses (milliseconds)